 Salmeterol has been considered a medication of choice if long-acting beta agonist treatment is needed during pregnancy.
 If a woman’s asthma was well-controlled with salmeterol before pregnancy, it may be recommended to continue using it during pregnancy.
 It is important to talk with your healthcare provider about your options for controlling your asthma during pregnancy.

-Can I take salmeterol while breastfeeding?
+Can I breastfeed while taking salmeterol?

-Most likely.
 There have not been any studies of women taking salmeterol during breastfeeding.
 Using a salmeterol inhaler is not thought to cause high enough levels in the mother’s bloodstream to pass into breast milk in large amounts.
 Using inhaled bronchodilators is usually thought to be compatible with breastfeeding.
 Be sure to talk to your healthcare provider about all of your breastfeeding questions.

 - Committee on Drugs.
 American Academy of Pediatrics.
 2001.
 The transfer of drugs and other chemicals into human milk.
 Pediatrics 108:776-789.